Live Rust

-Live Rust composed of performances recorded at several venues, including the Cow Palace near San Francisco.
+Live Rust is composed of performances recorded at several venues, including the Cow Palace near San Francisco.
 Young also directed a companion film, Rust Never Sleeps, under a pseudonym "Bernard Shakey", which consisted of footage from the Cow Palace.

-The CD version of the album was slightly edited so as to fit on a single compact disc, which were limited to 74 minutes at the time this album was first issued on CD.
+The CD version of the album was slightly edited to fit on a single compact disc, which were limited to 74 minutes at the time this album was first issued on CD.
 In 2014, a remastered, high-resolution download was made available on the Pono store, restoring the album to its original length.

 Between tracks 2 and 3 on side 2 there is a stage announcement calling for people to get off of a tower and comments on an ongoing rainstorm.
 This is actually taken from Woodstock, almost a decade prior where Young performed as a member of Crosby, Stills, Nash & Young.

 Track listing

 Adapted from original LP labels.
-All tracks written by Neil Young, unless noted.Crazy Horse appears on all tracks, except side one and track 3 of side two.
+All tracks written by Neil Young, except "My My, Hey Hey (Out of the Blue)" and "Hey Hey, My My (Into the Black)" by Neil Young and Jeff Blackburn.Crazy Horse appears on all tracks, except side one and "The Needle and the Damage Done".
+All tracks recorded 10/22/1978 at Cow Palace, Daly City, CA, except where noted.

+Rust Never Sleeps film

+A film, Rust Never Sleeps, was released on August 15, 1979, in the US, featuring the October 22, 1978, concert performance at the Cow Palace.